 - Enterprise-grade warehouse and cargo handling software

-Best For: Freight operators, ports, customs handlers, airport cargo terminals, and import-export networks.
+Best For: Freight operators, ports, customs, airport cargo, and networks.

-Notable Users: Airports, ports, freight forwarders, and government logistics nodes.
+Notable Users: Airports, ports, freight, and government logistics nodes.

 Future Outlook of Logistics SaaS in India